-Based on the concerns raised above in respect of amenity impact officers consider that there are sufficient concerns in this instance to result in a scheme which cannot be supported by officers.
-As such, the proposed scheme is considered to be contrary to Policy 30 (Amenity) criteria 'a, b, c & d' of LDP2 and this will form a reason for refusal.
+Whilst the submitted scheme has been amended several times it is considered that based on the concerns raised above in respect of amenity impact, officers consider that the scheme in its current form cannot be supported by officers.
+The proposed scheme is considered to be contrary to Policy 30 (Amenity) criteria 'a, b, c & d' of LDP2.